fwitte/sCO2_exergy/README.rst

 The original data of the plant are obtained from the following publication:

-*M. Penkuhn, G. Tsatsaronis, Exergoeconomic analyses of different sco 2 cycle configurations, in: The 6<sup>th</sup> International Symposium – Supercritical CO<sub>2</sub> Power Cycles, 2018.*
+*M. Penkuhn, G. Tsatsaronis, Exergoeconomic analyses of different sCO:sub:`2` cycle configurations, in: The 6:sup:`th` International Symposium – Supercritical CO:sub:`2` Power Cycles, 2018.*

 Citation
 --------